 - If your loved one has severe stomach or abdominal pain.

-- If the color of urine has changed, seems bloody, or has blot clots in it.
+- If the color of urine has changed, seems bloody, or has blood clots in it.

 - An infection occurs at the insertion site.